gaelcolas/Sampler/README.md

 So below how to use each template.
 The templates are:

 - `SimpleModule` - Creates a module with minimal structure and pipeline automation.
+- `SimpleModule_NoBuild` - Creates a simple module without the build automation.
 - `CompleteSample` - Creates a module with complete structure and example files.
-- `SimpleModule_NoBuild` - Creates a simple module without the build automation.
-- `dsccommunity` - Creates or replace the files needed for the conversion to the new release automation.
+- `dsccommunity` - Creates a DSC module according to the DSC Community baseline with a pipeline for build, test, and release automation.
-- `newDscCommunity` - Creates or replace the files needed for the conversion to the new release automation.
 - `CustomModule` - Will prompt you for more details as to what you'd like to scaffold.
+- `GCPackage` - Creates a module that can be deployed to be used with _Azure Policy_ _Guest Configuration_.

 As per the video above, you can create a new module project with all files and pipeline scripts.
 Once the project is created, the `build.ps1` inside the new project is how you interact with the built-in pipeline automation, and the